-But taking Social Security isn’t a simple matter of claiming benefits once you reach retirement age.
+Taking Social Security isn’t a simple matter of claiming benefits once you reach retirement age.
 There are many rules surrounding Social Security, and knowing all of these rules and secrets can help you unlock maximum benefits for retirement.
+If you make a misstep in the process it can be very difficult to change course and get the benefits that you may have otherwise earned.
+It’s a difficult thing to undertake on your own so it’s important to understand as much about how it works as possible.

 1. You’ll Want to Work at Least 35 Years